Hacker-C/solutions-for-vuejs-challenges/README.md

     PASS  Waiting for file changes...
     press h to show help, press q to quit
     ```

+2. Run `pnpm test:ui`，and click the link to see if you answers get passed with visualization.

+Also, you can run `pnpm dev` to see if the page works properly.(Remember to change the path of the App in main.ts)

-4. That's all, have fun!
+That's all, have fun!